dmbarbour/wikilon/docs/AwelonLang.md

         (list)      S (S   → S') (S A B → S')   → S' (cond)      S (A   → S') (B     → S')   → S'

 Knowing these types, we can also check for consistency between conditional branches.
 Unfortunately, inferring these types is difficult.
 Annotations can provide a much needed hint.
 I imagine programmers will want annotations for many common types - naturals, texts, binaries, lists, labels, records, and so on.
 Anything we accelerate or use frequently enough for a runtime to recognize.

+*Note:* Heterogeneous lists are easily represented and useful in Awelon.
+A typical 'fold' or 'map' operation might not apply, but many other operations like zip-map, indexing, or sequencing operations are still applicable.
+Users might benefit from distinct annotations for homogeneous vs. heterogeneous lists, and for structured intermediate forms like command lists.

+*Aside:* Many languages have a 'unit' type, a type with only one value.
+In Awelon, the best representation of the unit type is `[]` - the identity function.
+There is only one value of type `∀x.(x→x)`.

+### Delayed Typing

-Unfortunately, simple static types are frequently inexpressive.
-Sometimes they constrain more than they help.
+Simple static types are frequently inexpressive, constraining more than helping.

 We can introduce a simple escape.
 Consider a `(dyn)` annotation used as `[F] b b (dyn)` with formal behavior `[A](dyn) => [A]`.
 The presence of `(dyn)` does not suppress obvious static type errors, but could generally suppress errors that result from being *unable* to infer static types that might be too sophisticated for our simple checker - especially dependent types.
 Intriguingly, the ability to eliminate `(dyn)` via partial evaluations could mean we can improve static types as we provide more static information and usage context.

+### Sophisticated Types

 More generally, we can introduce a simple convention of defining `foo.type` to declare a type for `foo`.
 This enables flexible abstraction and composition of type descriptions, expression of sophisticated types (contracts, Hoare logic, etc.), and provision of auxiliary hints or proofs.
 If we want to properly support dependent, existential, higher order, GADT, etc. types, we'll probably need to do so at this layer.
 Optimally, the type checker operating at this layer would itself be defined as a dictionary function.

 Related to static typing, non-terminating evaluation in Awelon is always an error.
 There is no utility in unbounded divergence for a pure computation, though we might use arity annotations to defer computations and represent coinductive structure.
 In any case, static type analysis should attempt a limited termination analysis.
 While solving the halting problem isn't possible in general, obvious errors can always be reported.

-*Note:* Heterogeneous lists are easily represented and useful in Awelon.
-A typical 'fold' or 'map' operation might not apply, but many other operations like zip-map, indexing, or sequencing operations are still applicable.
-Users might benefit from distinct annotations for homogeneous vs. heterogeneous lists, and for structured intermediate forms like command lists.

 ## Editable Views